russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read To Sell Is Human

-• Sales professionals seeking new insights into effective persuasion techniques.
+Sales professionals seeking innovative techniques.

-• Anyone interested in understanding the psychology of selling and persuasion.
+Anyone interested in human psychology and influence.

 Scientific Advertising